DigitalCarleton/form-output-editing/README.md

 user to generate edited versions of the outputs of a Form.
 This currently includes: managing field names, removing unwanted fields, and managing filenames of uploaded files.

-For more, see the [README in that directory](https://github.com/DigitalCarleton/form-output-editing/form-output-editor/README.txt).
+For more, see the README in `form-output-editor/`.

 **NOTE**: Currently only available for Python3.